 Directed by: Steven Spielberg

-The US flag only has 50 stars to indicate the 50 states comprising the country.
-The flag draped over The Comedian's coffin at his funeral in Watchmen has 51 stars.
-This detail is a reference to Vietnam being the 51st state in the Watchmen universe, which is a key cause of the story's chaotic political climate.
+The US flag only has 50 stars to represent the 50 states that make up the country.
+However, the American flag draped over the Comedian's coffin at his memorial service in Watchmen has 51 stars.

 Actors: Malin Åkerman, Carla Gugino, Billy Crudup, Jackie Earle Haley, Jeffrey Dean Morgan, + more